 The High Level (HL) history program is a two-year curriculum.
 It will include History of the Americas in the first year and study of 20th century topics in the second year.
 The Americas course will integrate the histories of Canada, Latin America, and United States with special focus on a study of the Civil War, the Age of Imperialism, and World War II.
 It is designed to promote and enhance an awareness of international understanding through focusing on the Western Hemisphere.
-This two- year program will introduce students to the common experience of the Americas through a comparative analysis of cultural, political, social, and economic issues.
-History of the Americas 1-4 HL satisfies the United States History requirement for graduation from Carmel High School.
-History of the Americas 1-2 HL only satisfies the first semester of the United States History requirement for graduation from Carmel High School.
+This two-year program will introduce students to the common experience of the Americas through a comparative analysis of cultural, political, social, and economic issues.
+History of the Americas 1-2 HL satisfies the United States History requirement for graduation from Carmel High School.